Protect yourself and others

 Know what feels good for you.
 Sexual pleasure is different for each person.
 It can help to learn what feels good to you, what excites you and what you are okay with.
 Belief and values, as well as privacy, mood and safety, can all be part of it.
 Try masturbating to get to know yourself.
 Sex toys can be another way to learn more about sexual pleasure.

 Find out what feels good for your partner.
 Giving and receiving pleasure is a big part of sex.
 Ask your partner what they like and do not like.
 Share with each other things you might like to try.
 Talk with each other about how to make protection feel better for both of you.

 Be able to say yes and no. It can help make sex more enjoyable if you are able to say what you like.
 You can say things like "I like this" or "that feels good".
 It is also important to know you can stop something, even if you are in the middle of sex, that doesn’t feel good or right.
 You can say “I need to stop”, “this doesn’t feel good” or “I need a minute”.
 Talking about what you like can get easier with practice.

 Learn more about sexual pleasure.
 There are ways to learn about how to make sex feel better.
 If you have a good sex shop in your area, check out the book section.
 Staff can help you find books to suit your interests.
 Online sex shops are another way to search out good information and can be a good starting place.

 If you are having problems with sexual pleasure, you may want to find a counselor or some resources.
 Learn more about sexual concerns."

 So They Can Know is a free resource to help you notify your sexual partners that they may have been exposed to a sexually transmitted disease (STD).
 We provide resources for partners as well.ABOUT US

 Who We Are

-So They Can Know is a project of Sexual Health Innovations, a non-profit organization dedicated to improving the sexual health of Americans by promoting more effective use of technology.CONTACT US
+So They Can Know is a project of Sexual Health Innovations, a non-profit organization dedicated to creating technology that advances sexual health and wellbeing in the United States.CONTACT US

 Getting an email